ini-bdds/bdqc/README.rst

 contain *a single value*. (e.g. The bdqc.builtin.tabular/table/column_count column in the summary matrix should contain only one value in all rows.)

-If the column is not single-valued, by default the rows (corresponding to analyzed files) containing the minority value(s) will be reported as anomalies.
+If the column is not single-valued, then the analyzed files corresponding to rows containing the minority value(s) will be reported as anomalies.

-Clearly, this heuristic cannot be applied to quantitative (especially floating-point) data since it is expected to contain noise inherent in the phenomena itself or its measurement.
-However, a "relaxation" of the heuristic still applies: quantitative data about a shared property should manifest *central tendency* and an *absence* of "outliers."
+Clearly, this heuristic cannot be applied to quantitative data since it usually contains *noise* inherent in the phenomena itself or its measurement.
-(The *mean* can be thought of as the expected value that *would* be unique in the absence of "noise" or other imprecision.)
+However, a "relaxation" of the heuristic still applies: a quantitative statistic should manifest *central tendency* and an *absence* of outliers ("outliers" in the usual univariate statistical sense of the word).

 For example, files containing genetic variant calls of many individuals of the same species (one individual per file), performed on the same sequencing platform, called by the same variant-calling algorithm, etc. should typically be *approximately* the same size (in bytes).

-Thus, BDQC distinguishes two types of "outliers":
+Note that inference of statistical class (quantitative, categorical) relies on inference of data *type* (integer, floating-point, or string).
+See `Type inference`_ below.

+Finally, missing data is also treated as anomalous.
+A statistic that contains a value of null (None in Python) is *always* considered an anomaly.

+Thus, BDQC identifies anomalous files by three different indicators:

-1. outliers in *quantitative* (typically, but not necessarily, floating-point) univariate statistics (the usual sense of the word)
+	1. outliers in *quantitative* data (the usual sense of the word "outlier")
-2. *non-constant* values non-quantitative data
+	2. outliers in categorical data defines as the minority value(s) when a categorical column contains more than one value
+	3. missing values

 Obviously, **plugins must support these rationale** by only producing statistics that satisfy them (when files are "normal").

+Finally, because heuristics are *by definition* not universally applicable, plugins' output (the statistics) can be filtered so that the heuristic is applied selectively.
+For example, in a particular context "normal" files containing tabular data may actually be expected to contain variable column counts, so this should not be reported as an anomaly.
-Optionally, heuristic analysis can be selectively applied to plugins' results; statistics can be ignored (See heuristic configuration).
+(See heuristic configuration).

 Plugins
 #######